This country-specific Q&A provides an overview to employment and labour law in China.

 d. mass redundancy is also allowed when the employer meets the statutory conditions provided in LCL (see question 2).

 What, if any, additional considerations apply if large numbers of dismissals (redundancies) are planned?

 A large number of dismissals or redundancies can only be undertaken when certain conditions and legal procedures stipulated in LCL are met.

-A. The mass redundancies refer to the termination of at least 20 employees, or less than 20 but accounting for at least 10% of the total number of the employees.
+A. ‘Mass redundancies’ refer to the termination of at least 20 employees, or less than 20 but accounting for at least 10% of the total number of employees.

-B. Legal reasons shall be satisfied, such as the employer is under restructuring according to the enterprise bankruptcy law, or encounters serious difficulties in production and business operation, or changes the products; or makes important technological update, or adjusts the methods of its business operation, or considerable changes in the objective economic situation mean the performance of the employment contract is unable to be continued.
+B. Legal reasons shall be satisfied, such as the employer is under restructuring according to the enterprise bankruptcy law, or encounters serious difficulties in production and business operation, or changes the products; or makes important technological update, or adjusts the methods of its business operation, or considerable changes to the objective economic situation mean the performance of the employment contract can no longer continue.

 D. All employees being laid off must receive severance payment from the employer involved according to LCL.

-E. The employer shall take the service year of the employee, the term of his/her contract and his/her family’s needs into consideration when it decides the priority of employees to be kept.
+E. The employer shall take the employees’ years of service, the term of his/her contract and his/her family’s needs into consideration when it decides the priority of employees to be kept.